lucifer1004/cp-wiki/docs/en/tutorial/atcoder/ABC178/README.md

 ## Problem F - [Contrast](https://atcoder.jp/contests/abc178/tasks/abc178_f)

-This problem is similar to a this year's Codeforces problem.
+This problem is similar to [CF1381C - Mastermind](https://codeforces.com/contest/1381/problem/C).

 First we need to handle the conflicting numbers.
 The strategy is based on swapping.
 We use a max-heap to store all conflicting numbers.
 Each time, we pick one from the top group $x$, and one from the second top group $y$, and put an $x$ at the $y$'s position, while putting a $y$ at the $x$'s position.
 There is only one exceptional case.
 If there are three groups left in the heap, and they all have only one position left, we should make a triplet swap, $x\rightarrow y,y\rightarrow z,z\rightarrow x$.